A number of methods allow transferring data in/out of Sherlock. For most cases, we recommend using SSH-based file transfer commands, such as

 - simplifies the implementation of high-performance transfers between computing centers.

-Globus Online is a Software as a Service (SaaS) deployment of the Globus Toolkit which provides end-users with a browser interface to initiate data transfers between endpoints registered with the Globus Alliance.
-Globus Online allows registered users to "drag and drop" files from one endpoint to another.
+Globus is a Software as a Service (SaaS) system that provides end-users with a browser interface to initiate data transfers between endpoints.
+Globus allows users to "drag and drop" files from one endpoint to another.
 Endpoints are terminals for data; they can be laptops or supercomputers, and anything in between.
-The servers at Globus.org act as intermediaries-negotiating, monitoring and optimizing transfers through firewalls and across network address translation (NAT).
-Under certain circumstances with high performance hardware transfer rates exceeding 1 GB/s are possible.
-For more information about Globus, please see the Globus.org's documentation.
+The Globus web service negotiates, monitors, and optimizes transfers through firewalls and across network address translation (NAT).
+Under certain circumstances, with high performance hardware transfer rates exceeding 1 GB/s are possible.
+For more information about Globus, please see the Globus documentation.

-To use Globus Online, you will first need to authenticate at Globus.org.
-You can either sign up for a Globus.org account, or use your SUNet ID account for authentication to Globus Online (which will be required to authenticate to the Sherlock endpoint).
+To use Globus, you will first need to authenticate at Globus.org.
+You can either sign up for a Globus account, or use your SUNet ID account for authentication to Globus (which will be required to authenticate to the Sherlock endpoint).

 To use your SUNet ID, choose "Stanford University" from the drop down menu at the Login page and follow the instructions from there.